Orion777777777/RUI_indicator_p/README.md

 ## Issues

-- the supply cost indication indicates false values
+- FIXED    the supply cost indication indicates false values
-- the supply lifetime indication may not behave properly
+- FIXED    the supply lifetime indication may not behave properly
-- the background rectangle may disapear
+- FIXED    the background rectangle may disapear

+## Roadmap

+The mod in it's current state is more or less feature complete.
+It may still evolve and add new things, but the developpment is mostly done for now except for bugfixes